 Benchmarking involves measuring the performance of your business against a competitor in the same market.
 Comparing your business to others is a valuable way of improving your understanding of your business performance and potential.

-Benchmarking your business will give you insight into how well each aspect of your business is performing, allowing you to discover in which areas you need improvements, and help you develop a plan towards achieving those improvements.
+Benchmarking your business provides insight into how well each aspect of your business is performing, allowing you to discover what areas need improvements while helping you to develop a plan towards achieving those improvements.

-Benchmarking at its best is used as a tool to help your business evaluate opportunities for improvement.
-There are many benefits of benchmarking, the top reasons include:
+At its best, benchmarking is used as a tool to help your business evaluate opportunities for improvement, such as:

-- identify and prioritise specific areas of opportunity
+- identifying and prioritising specific areas of opportunity

 - identifying your strengths and weaknesses

-- monitor your performance and effectively manage change
+- monitoring your performance and effectively managing change

-- understand your competitors to become more competitive.
+- understanding your competitors to become more competitive.

 Use these steps to practically benchmark your business against your competitors: